twitter/rsc/docs/performance.md

 ## Disclaimer

-At this point, Rsc only supports [a small subset of Scala](language.md).
-Moreover, Rsc only loads stubs instead of fully loading metadata from the standard library jars.
-Finally, [our typechecker](compiler.md) is just a prototype that only resolves names instead of fully typechecking code

-Therefore, performance numbers that you will see below may significantly deteriorate as we will be implementing more and more functionality of the Scala compiler.
-Nonetheless, we believe that these numbers are very much worth sharing, as they represent a novel take on measuring the limits of Scala compilation speed.
+At this point, [Rsc only implements a subset of functionality provided by the Scala compiler](compiler.md#summary).
+Therefore, performance numbers found below may significantly deteriorate as we will be implementing more and more functionality of the Scala compiler.
+Moreover, direct comparisons of Rsc and Scalac performance numbers must take into account the difference in provided functionality as explained above.

 ## Results